Skip to main content

 Grade F (Condemned)37$56M

-Remodeling modeled annual addressable opportunity by Fervor Grade, passing, conditional, probation, condemned tiers across 146 contractor websites Site Inspected
+Remodeling modeled annual addressable opportunity by Fervor Grade, passing, conditional, probation, condemned tiers across 146 contractor websites inspected

 Remodeling brands, modeled annual figure by Fervor Grade.
 Trade-sample aggregate; not per-brand.
 Download PNG Free for editorial use with credit to Fervor Studio.